chinzistor/StreamerQnA/README/install.md

   - macOS: `file://Users/user/Desktop/bubble.html`
 > [!TIP]
 > Make sure to replace `user` with your username.
-- Recommended width and height are 400 with the default configuration.
+- Recommended width is 600 and recommended height is 400 with the default configuration.
 - Select `Control audio via OBS`.
 - Delete the content of `Custom CSS`.
-![Screenshot of the browser properties window](/screenshot/bubble.png)
+![Screenshot of the browser properties window](/screenshot/bubble.png) Position and resize the source on your screen.

 ## Configuration
 Read [config.md](/README/config.md) on how to configure StreamerQnA.